Heat take huge early lead, rout Rockets 129-100

-MIAMI (AP) — Duncan Robinson scored 23 points, Meyers Leonard added 21 and the Miami Heat led by as many as 41 points on the way to an easy 129-100 win over the Houston Rockets on Sunday night.
+Duncan Robinson scored 23 points, Meyers Leonard added 21 and the Heat — fueled by one of the biggest first-quarter margins in NBA history — ran out to a 59-18 lead on the way to an easy 129-100 win over the Houston Rockets on Sunday night.

+“Surprising?
+Not surprising to me,” Leonard said.
+“Don’t get it twisted.
+The Houston Rockets are incredibly talented.
+But we came in with a game plan and a mindset that we were going to take away what they’re good at, be disciplined and execute.
+That’s what we did.”

 Jimmy Butler scored 18 points and had nine assists for the Heat, and James Johnson scored 17 in his season debut.
 Miami is 5-1, matching the best six-game start in franchise history.

 James Harden scored 29 for Houston, while Russell Westbrook was held to only 10.
-The Heat had 38 assists to Houston’s 19, in a game that was decided very early.
+The Heat had 38 assists to Houston’s 19, and the Rockets were just 14 of 48 from 3-point range.

+“We’re not in trouble,” Rockets coach Mike D’Antoni said after his team fell to 3-3.
+“But if we think we’re not in trouble, then we’re in trouble — if that makes sense.
+You’ve got to have that appropriate fear and understand that it’s a new year and you don’t start with any games and we’ve got to work our way back.”

 It was a record-setting opening quarter for the Heat — resulting in the third-biggest lead after 12 minutes in the NBA’s shot-clock era, starting with the 1954-55 season.